Case Study

 The Gap

-Bundle members weren't making informed plan choices because they never had the chance to.
-The activation flow had no plan selection step.
-It dropped users onto whatever plan the bundle included.
+Bundle members weren't making informed plan choices because they never had the chance.
+The activation flow had no plan selection step — it dropped users onto whatever plan the bundle included.

 My Role